 To ensure that this mistake is avoided, business owners have to see to it that they charge output VAT on the items and pay HMRC the amount due.

-Errors in vat returns when a business decides to deregister their business from VAT.
+Errors in vat return when a business decides to deregister their business from VAT.

 Often, business owners make a mistake here they still retain the capital items they already claimed VAT on at the time of deregistration.
 They do not disclose this on their final returns.
 As a rule, they are supposed to charge VAT on the replacement cost value.